unrealwork/atsd-use-cases/HawaiiGasPrices/README.md

 Let us take a look at a dataset from [data.gov](https://www.data.gov/) which looks at Hawaiian fuel prices.

-From 2006 to 2012, the State of Hawaii compiled AAA fuel prices for each of the following fuel types:
+From 2006 to 2012, the State of Hawaii compiled AAA fuel prices for each of these fuel types:

 **Diesel**, **Gasoline - Regular**, **Gasoline - Midgrade**, **Gasoline - Premium**

-In turn, each of these fuel prices were recorded for the following locations:
+In turn, each of these fuel prices were recorded for these locations:

 **Hilo**, **Honolulu**, **Wailuku**, **US**, **State of Hawaii**